 I like to take myself for an occasionally too-fancy drink at a luxury hotel, so I have a few reliable spots down – the Grande Bretagne in Athens, the Ritz in Paris – but any lovely hotel will do if you walk with enough confidence.

 Why a hotel bathroom, though?

 Surely there are other spots available?
 But hotel bathrooms are the best choice.
 For a glamorous-feeling prep, you need a calm vibe and a luxurious atmosphere.
-Otherwise brushing your teeth in a foreign bathroom can be a seedy and sad feeling, and that’s not what we’re going for.
+Otherwise brushing your teeth in a foreign bathroom can feel seedy and sad , and that’s not what we’re going for.

-We want to feel elegant and little sneaky – that’s a sexy feeling.
+We want to feel elegant and little sneaky – that’s a sexy vibe.
 Sneaking in is the first step – elegant hotel bathrooms are usually big and fairly empty, so you’re not feeling rushed.

 To really amp up the glam factor, I don’t pull a boring tube of Crest toothpaste out of my trusty Longchamp backpack – I’m all about the tiny travel-size Marvais toothpaste in Jasmin.
 It’s French and it’s flavored like a flower, so that’s how you know it’s sexy.

 Get those teeth clean, fix your hair (I just use my hands because carrying around a brush is too much, and anyways messy hair is cool), and use some of the lovely scented hand lotion hotel bathrooms always seem to have.
 And if you’re in the Paris Ritz, say hello to the swan faucets for me – I miss them.
 This little regime makes me feel so much more human and also sneaky in a cool way.
 I love it.

 Bring a Little Glamour Into Life on the Road